gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the variables are float arrays without any particular constraint, the simplest approach is to apply the :meth:`.JSONGrammar.update` method to a list of variable names:
+When the variables are float arrays without any particular constraint, the simplest approach is to apply the :meth:`.JSONGrammar.update_from_names` method to a list of variable names:

 .. code::